 Jack and Jeff originally planned to license a number of superhero comics from independent publishers, but for various reasons these efforts were mostly unsuccessful.
 The THUNDER Agents were locked in a rights dispute.
 Elementals became unavailable after the bankruptcy of its publisher, Comico.
 The only title released under this plan was the DNAgents Sourcebook (based on Mark Evanier and Will Meugniot’s hit comic book series from Eclipse) written by Jack and published in 1986.

-Although V&V continued to have a devoted player base, by 1987, Fantasy Games Unlimited had completely ceased advertising, distribution and new releases for the V&V product line.
+Although V&V continued to have a devoted player base, by 1987, Fantasy Games Unlimited Inc. had completely ceased advertising, distribution and new releases for the V&V product line.
 The company was ultimately dissolved by the state of New York in 1991.

 It seemed that the publication rights to Villains and Vigilantes were stalemated by the original contract Dee and Herman had signed.
 Numerous attempts from various game and comic book publishers to revive the game or secure the publication rights were unsuccessful.
-The game simply disappeared and was not legitimately available for sale in close to two decades.
+The game simply disappeared and was not widely available for sale in close to two decades.

 In 2005 Jeff Dee released a new superhero role-playing game, Living Legends, which took place in the original Villains and Vigilantes universe and utilized those characters with permission of Jack Herman.
 Living Legends differed from Villains and Vigilantes in that it featured a point-based character generation system.
 It had two adventures released to support it: “Intercrime: Hostile Takeover” by Dee, and “Blood Ties” written by John Karnay.